TheYoungDev/Useful-Scipts-Resouces/README.md

 * SeamlessPortal.cs

 	Creates/render texture during runtime and uses players position/rotation to display the information on the other side of the portal.

-* EnemyAI.cs

-	-Enemy AI script that controls the AIs behaviour.
-		-ranaged or meele
-		-attack range
-		-chase range
-		-normal pathing/patroling
-		-vision range i.e can only see players if in 180deg field of view.

 * RedirectLaser.cs